DinoChiesa/Gemini-Function-Calling/README.md

 more easily.
 Those apps can be things that run on the command line, or something that runs on a mobile phone, or a desktop, or as a cloud-based service.

-This "function calling" example is just a minimalistic view at the same capability.
+This "function calling" example is just a minimalistic approach implementing the same capability.

 ## What about MCP?